 Our promise to you

-In this emerging situation we need to be responsive and adaptive, so we will update our engagement opportunities on a case-by-case basis as things change.
-For more information please contact firstname.lastname@example.org.
+We need to be responsive and adaptive, so we’ll update our engagement opportunities on a case-by-case basis as things change.
+For more information contact firstname.lastname@example.org.

 Public engagement: our promise to you